 Don’t think of Black Friday as simply a way to drive revenue.
 Success comes from recognizing it as an opportunity to offer real value to customers.

-Your Black Friday checklist should also cover the following activities:
+Among many Black Friday advertising ideas you might find online, your Black Friday Checklist should also cover the following activities:

 1. Leverage Social Commerce

-In fact, more than a third, or 36% of consumers will be looking for Black Friday deals on social media.
+More than a third or 36% of consumers will be looking for Black Friday deals on social media.

 Social media marketing can include content you post on your own branded accounts, but consider looking at your referral traffic as well as third-party benchmarks to determine the channels your target audience uses most.
 Then, develop an ad campaign that ensures maximum reach and conversion through targeted social media marketing.